Oracle-Exam-Preparation/OCP/README.md

 > ## Design Principles.
+> * A design principle is an established idea or best practice that facilitates the software design process. <br/>
+> * In general, following good design principles leads to:
+>      * More logical code
+>      * Code that is easier to understand
+>      * Classes that are easier to reuse in other relationships and applications
+>      * Code that is easier to maintain and that adapts more readily to changes in the application requirements
+>
 >> ### Encapsulating Data.
 >> * [Incorrect definition of "Encapsulation Data".](src/main/java/com/trl/theoreticalKnowledge/designPrinciples/encapsulationData/a/a1/Example.java)
 >> * [Correct definition of "Encapsulation Data".](src/main/java/com/trl/theoreticalKnowledge/designPrinciples/encapsulationData/b/b1/Example.java)